luyangzhong/smartrepo/README.md

 # smartrepo
-Need to change
-this is too simple
+you should have done this way earlier    but Not too bad